quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Deferring Idle Timeout {#defer-idle}

-An endpoint might need to send ack-eliciting packets to avoid an idle timeout if it is expecting response data, but does not have or is unable to send application data.
+An endpoint might need to send ack-eliciting packets to avoid an idle timeout if it is expecting response data but does not have or is unable to send application data.

 An implementation of QUIC might provide applications with an option to defer an idle timeout.
-This facility could be used when the application wishes to avoid losing state that has been associated with an open connection, but does not expect to exchange application data for some time.
+This facility could be used when the application wishes to avoid losing state that has been associated with an open connection but does not expect to exchange application data for some time.
 With this option, an endpoint could send a PING frame ({{frame-ping}}) periodically, which will cause the peer to restart its idle timeout period.
 Sending a packet containing a PING